jonschipp/gencfg/README.md

 #### rfc2544
-Generates an individual packet configuration based on the Ethernet frame sized specified in RFC2544, "Benchmarking Methodology for Network Interconnect Devices".
-Each size is written to a cfg file in directory title rfc2544-$ts and to stdout.
+Generates an individual packet configuration based on the Ethernet frame sizes specified in RFC2544, "Benchmarking Methodology for Network Interconnect Devices".
+Each size is written to a cfg file in directory titled `rfc2544-$ts` and to stdout.
 Sizes are outlined in Section 9.1, "Frame sizes to be used on Ethernet" and consist of 64, 128, 256, 512, 1024, 1280, 1518.
 Ethernet NICs add a 4 byte CRC to each frame which is accounted for in each configuration.
 E.g. for the 64 byte